Demonstration notebook for the mailcom package

 files from a directory

-directory into an input handler.
+can also read multiple files at once from a given directory.
 You can provide relative or absolute paths to the directory that contains your eml

 or html